 I’m not a CCT member.
 What are the benefits to joining?

-CCT members receive our bi-monthly newsletter, Footlighter, with information on up-coming productions, auditions, and other membership events; discounts on workshops; early registration for STAGE Camp; invitations to members’ only events.
+CCT members receive our monthly newsletter with information on upcoming productions, auditions, and other membership events; discounts on workshops; early registration for STAGE Camp; invitations to members’ only events; and insurance coverage when you participate in CCT shows and events.
 Adult members (age 18+) vote for the slate of shows and Board of Directors.
 Members are also covered by our insurance if they are injured while volunteering for CCT.
 Use the “Join us” tab to find a membership application.

 Do I have to be a CCT member to participate?

 No. There is no obligation to join CCT, but we do ask everyone who volunteers to either join or sign a waiver refusing insurance coverage.

 My child is interested in acting.
 What activities do you have for kids?